 Background: Women with breast cancer undergo painful and distressing treatment procedures.
 Hypnotherapy and cognitive-behavioral therapy (CBT) could be considered as an effective therapy.

-Results: The improvements in the stress, depression, and QoL amongst the three groups were significant, although these improvements in CBT group were more than those in hypnosis group, and in hypnosis and CBT groups were not significant.
-Physical functioning, body image, sexual functioning, arm symptoms, breast symptoms, future perspective, pain, digestive problems, and functional scale significantly changed in CBT and hypnosis groups (P-value < 0.05).
-Memory and social functioning, however, did not change in the groups and across the three groups.
+Results: The improvements in the stress, depression, and qoL amongst the three groups were significant, although these improvements in CBT group were more than those in hypnosis group, and in hypnosis and CBT groups were not significant.
+Physical functioning, body image, sexual functioning, arm symptoms, breast symptoms, future perspective, pain, digestive problems, and functional scale significantly changed in CBT and hypnosis groups (p <0.05).
+Memory and social functioning; however, did not change in the groups and across the three groups.
 In addition, sleeping disorders and emotional malfunctioning were recovered only in the hypnosis group, which was statistically significant.

 Conclusion: We found hypnosis exclusively effective on reducing certain problems of breast cancer patients, such as sleeping disorders and emotional malfunctioning; therefore, it is suggested as an efficient solution for these patients’ problems.